kingston-hackSpace/MLX90640_Thermal_Camera_with_ESP32/README.md

 **STEP 6: Run the Processing Sketch**

 - Open and run any of the .pde sckeths provided (Yellow or Pink).

+Debugging
+-
+If you get a "exit 2" error, check the communication speed

+- Go to "Tools > Upload Speed > 125200"